AugustineY07/Neuron_Tracking/README.md

 Goal: Summarize L2, FR, and locations of all fully tracked chains.
 Input: Summary of chains
 Output: Plots(waveforms, firing rate, xz locations) of selected chains

+* Additional Features:
+  dist_mat.m: A function used to generate a 'distance matrix' that gives an idea of whether to exclude certain datasets with poor trackability.
+It is more meaningful to run on datasets with many comparisons. acc.m: A function used to compute recovery rate(without threshold) and accuracy(with threshold).
+Only use if there are validation information.
+Will use a matrix with correct-match cluster labels as input.

 * Documentation:
 output.all_results (column code) = [reference(0 for datasets without validation info), d2 clu label, d1 clu label, EMD distance, location distance, waveform distance, vertical distance] output.results_wth = unit assignment with threshold applied